Emotionally Unavailable: What It Means & 15 Signs To Look For

 If you're a person who enjoys being "chased" and sought after by the person you're seeing, Sprowl says you may be creating an illusion of passion in place of any real emotional intimacy.
 Just because it feels exciting doesn't make it real.
 Playing games, causing distress to another person, and watching them grovel for your affection can be intoxicating.
 It's a power trip.
 It is also a sign of emotional manipulation and evasiveness.
 If you're in it for the drama, you're not really giving up anything real about yourself.
 This says a lot about you.
 It may be time to reevaluate your priorities.

-7. You cut people off at the drop of a hat.
+You cut people off at the drop of a hat

 Is it bad to be emotionally unavailable?

 Being emotionally unavailable does not make you a bad person or someone incapable of love.
-It only means that you have some personal development to do in order to be a good partner.
+It may mean you're just not looking for a serious relationship at this time and need to be clearer about that with the people you're interacting with.
+Or it may mean, more broadly, that you have some personal development to do in order to be a good partner.
 As with all things romance and life, it's a learning experience.

 Once we do that, we can begin to grow.
 As Sprowl explains, using relationships as a way to expand ourselves helps us to "develop a road map for how to change the damaging patterns in our lives and [be] empowered to take ownership of our own healing."